eduardacandido/milestone-01/README.md

 ### Testing User Stories from User Experience (UX) Section

-#### User Goals

-* As a user I want to easily understand the main purpose of the site and be able to easily navigate throughout the site.
-* As a user I want to find information about them as well as their education, skills and experience.
-* As a user I want to find their previous projects easily.
-* As a user I want to find the best way to contact them to send a new project request and/or get a new project budget.
-* As a user I want to be able to find their contact details and social media links easily to get in touch.
-* As a user I want to be able to download their CV easily without many clicks.
-* As a user I want to be able to access this website on my mobile device or table.

-1. As a user I want to easily understand the main purpose of the site and be able to easily navigate throughout the site.
+-   As a user I want to easily understand the main purpose of the site and be able to easily navigate throughout the site.
-  * Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the page section of their choice.
+    -   Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the page section of their choice.
 Underneath there is a Serene Image with Text to call the atention and show the purpose of the website.

-2. As a user I want to find information about them as well as their education, skills and experience.
+-   As a user I want to find information about them as well as their education, skills and experience.
-  * As soon as the user starts srcolling there are the developer's picture and personal details.
+    -   As soon as the user starts srcolling there are the developer's picture and personal details.
-  * The user can continue scrolling down to find more information about the developer's skill, education and experience or click on about button in the navigation bar.
+    -   The user can continue scrolling down to find more information about the developer's skill, education and experience or click on about button in the navigation bar.

-3. As a user I want to find their previous projects easily.
+-   As a user I want to find their previous projects easily.
-  * The site has been designed to be fluid and never to entrap the user.
+    -   The site has been designed to be fluid and never to entrap the user.
 At the top of the page there is a clean navigation bar, each link describes what the page section they will end up at clearly, including projects section.
-  * At the bottom of the page there is a redirection call to action to ensure the user always has somewhere to go and doesn't feel trapped as they get to the bottom of the page.
+    -   At the bottom of the page there is a redirection call to action to ensure the user always has somewhere to go and doesn't feel trapped as they get to the bottom of the page.

-4. As a user I want to find the best way to contact them to send a new project request and/or get a new project budget.
+-   As a user I want to find the best way to contact them to send a new project request and/or get a new project budget.
-  * There is a navigation bar fixed to the top of the page with a Contact link which sends the user from any part of the site directly to our Contact page section, where they will find a form to send project requests.
+    -   There is a navigation bar fixed to the top of the page with a Contact link which sends the user from any part of the site directly to our Contact page section, where they will find a form to send project requests.
-  * They can also email projects requests using the email provided in the About page section.
+    -   They can also email projects requests using the email provided in the About page section.
-  * The email button is set up to automatically open up your email app and autofill their email address in the "To" section.
+    -   The email button is set up to automatically open up your email app and autofill their email address in the "To" section.

-5. As a user I want to be able to find their contact details and social media links easily to get in touch.
+-   As a user I want to be able to find their contact details and social media links easily to get in touch.
-  * The user can scroll to the bottom of the page on the site to locate social media links in the footer.
+    -   The user can scroll to the bottom of the page on the site to locate social media links in the footer.
-  * Contact details as phone number and email address can be found with the personal details in the home page section.
+    -   Contact details as phone number and email address can be found with the personal details in the home page section.
-  * Whichever link they click, it will be open up in a new tab to ensure the user can easily get back to the website.
+    -   Whichever link they click, it will be open up in a new tab to ensure the user can easily get back to the website.

-6. As a user I want to be able to download their CV easily without many clicks.
+-   As a user I want to be able to download their CV easily without many clicks.
-  * The navigation bar clearly highlights the 'Download CV' Page.
+    -   The navigation bar clearly highlights the 'Download CV' Page.
-  * Alternatively, there is also a 'Download' button fixed to the bottom-left of the page, which like the link in the navigation bar, will open in a new tab to ensure they can get back to the website easily.
+    -   Alternatively, there is also a 'Download' button fixed to the bottom-left of the page, which like the link in the navigation bar, will open in a new tab to ensure they can get back to the website easily.

-7. As a user I want to be able to access this website on my mobile device or table.
+-   As a user I want to be able to access this website on my mobile device or table.
-  * The website is completely responsive and can be accessed from any device.
+    -   The website is completely responsive and can be accessed from any device.

 ### Further Testing